A Deep Dive into Application Specific Sequencing

 • Disadvantages:

-• Censorship risk: A central sequencer can censor or reorder transactions unfairly.
+• Censorship risks: A central sequencer can censor or reorder transactions unfairly.

 • Liveness issues: If the sequencer fails or becomes malicious, the entire system can halt.